GrottoPress/jentil/README.md

 To use post type templates in your own theme, add the templates in the `app/templates` directory, and use the [`theme_{$post_type}_templates`](https://developer.wordpress.org/reference/hooks/theme_post_type_templates/) filter.

 Jentil uses this hook to add page builder templates, and provides an `AbstractPostTypeTemplate` setup class your theme's post type templates can inherit from.
-(See Jentil's `app/libraries/Setups/PostTypeTemplates`).

 ### Styling